dustinpfister/blog_posts/_posts/canvas-example-ball-bounce.md

 ## 2 - The draw methods

-Now for the draw method of this canvas example of bouncing balls.
+Now for the draw methods of this canvas example of bouncing balls.
+For now there are just two draw methods for this canvas example one for drawing a single ball object, and the other that draws a collection that just calls the draw ball method for each ball in a given collection.

 ### 2.1 - The draw ball object method